menezmethod/ref_pg/PATCH_NOTES.md

 # Patch Notes - URL Shortener Coolify Deployment Fixes

-## Version 1.1.3 - 2025-03-09
+## Version 1.1.4 - 2025-03-09

-This patch addresses comprehensive port conflict issues when deploying in Coolify environments by changing all service ports to non-standard values.
+This patch addresses permission issues with the OpenResty container in Coolify environments.

 ### Bug Fixes for Coolify

+1. **OpenResty Permission Fixes**
+   - Modified Dockerfile to remove the USER directive that was causing permission issues
+   - Updated the permissions of nginx configuration directories to be writable
+   - Added a fallback mechanism in the entrypoint script to use a temporary configuration file
+   - Ensured the application can run without root privileges in restricted environments

-1. **Port Conflict Resolution**
+2. **Port Conflict Resolution**
    - Changed all exposed ports to non-default values to avoid conflicts:
      - PostgreSQL: 5433 (was 5432)
      - Redis: 6380 (was 6379)